transcendentprogressivism/manifesto/README.md

 # The Transcendent Progressivism (t/prog) Manifesto: A Vision for Humanity's Future
-Authored by [mel (@vmfunc)](https://twitter.com/vmfunc), [giatt (@1owroller)](https://x.com/1owroller), and anonymous contributors.
+Authored by [mel (@vmfunc)](https://twitter.com/vmfunc), [giatt (@1owroller)](https://x.com/1owroller), GitHub and anonymous contributors.
 Version 1.0.0

 ## Manifesto Information

-This manifesto is not finite.
+This manifesto is **never** finite.
 It will and can be updated by the community at any time through GitHub Pull Requests.
 If you'd like to contribute to this manifesto, please directly head to [/manifesto](https://github.com/transcendentprogressivism).

 ## Quick References:
 1. Bostrom, Nick. *Superintelligence: Paths, Dangers, Strategies*.
 Oxford University Press, 2014.